mdolab/MACH-Aero/machAeroTutorials/aero_pointwise.rst

 This completes the geometry clean-up section of the tutorial.
-What we have done here is first assemble the 5 B-spline surfaces from our ``.igs`` file into a single watertight model with 5 quilts.
+What we have done here is first assemble the five B-spline surfaces from our ``.igs`` file into a single watertight Model with five quilts.
-Then we combine the 2 quilts making up the tip cap into 1 quilt giving us a final total of 4 quilts.
+Then we combine the two quilts making up the tip cap into one quilt giving us a final total of four quilts.
 Performing the geometry clean-up process is not an exact science, especially near the tip cap.
 What was shown here is only one way to do it.
 As a rule of thumb you should always try and create one quilt for each domain you plan on making in your surface mesh.